 Free-fall - when two objects fall towards each other on a direct collision course - is really only one special case of what is called a gravitational encounter.

-The general case is where the two objects approach from opposite infinities, pass each other on non-collision paths, then depart from each other towards two other opposite infinities.
+The general case is where the two objects approach from opposite infinities, pass by each other on non-collision paths, then depart from each other towards two other opposite infinities.
 The paths they follow are hyperbolic.
 Other special cases are where the paths are parabolic, elliptical and circular.
 The case of two objects in circular orbit is shown on the right.

 According to conventional science, the two objects in orbit around each other are attracting each other gravitationally with a force F, which is given by the formula shown on the left.